sr99622/libonvif/README.md

 Additionally, there is a comprehensive GUI sample program that includes the discovery functionality as well controls for adjusting camera parameters and PTZ operations.
+The GUI program has a record function that will write the camera stream to file and includes some basic media file management tools.
-The GUI sample is written in Qt and can be compiled with either cmake or qmake using Qt Creator.
-On Linux, the GUI has a viewer pane that will display camera output.
+The GUI sample is written in Qt and can be compiled with cmake.

 The utility program is invoked using the 'onvif-util' command.